Town of Carefree Zoning Ordinance; Article VIII; Section 12.K | REAL ESTATE SIGNS PDF (Eff. 1/3/2019)

 - An “Open House” sign shall contain the words “Open House” and/or an arrow.
 It may also include:

-The name and/or logotype of the listing broker, or agent and/or their contact information
+- The name and/or logotype of the listing broker, or agent and/or their contact information, or

 - One (1) onsite “Open House” sign is allowed on the subject property.
 No permit is required for this sign.

-- Pursuant to Carefree Town Code Article 11-3, Section 11-3-3, an open house sign permit is required for offsite “Open House” signs.
-This rule has been suspended until April 1, 2016.
+- Pursuant to Carefree Town Code Article 11-3, Section 11-3-3, an open house sign permit is required for offsite “Open House” signs

 - Signs are not allowed in any medians that divide portions of paved or unpaved roads